 HIPAA – The Health Insurance Portability and Accountability Act of 1996 (HIPAA) required the Secretary of the U.S. Department of Health and Human Services (HHS) to develop regulations protecting the privacy and security of certain health information.
 To fulfill this requirement, HHS published what are commonly known as the HIPAA Privacy Rule and the HIPAA Security Rule.
 The Privacy Rule, or Standards for Privacy of Individually Identifiable Health Information, establishes national standards for the protection of certain health information.

-PCI 3.2 – Payment Card Industry Data Security Standard (PCI DSS) is a set of requirements designed to ensure that any company that processes, transmits, or stores credit card information, maintains a secure environment.
+PCI 3.2 – Payment Card Industry Data Security Standard (PCI DSS) is a set of compliance requirements designed to ensure that any company that processes, transmits, or stores credit card information, maintains a secure environment.

 ISO 27001 – Using this family of standards will help your organization manage the security of assets such as financial information, intellectual property, employee details or information entrusted to you by third parties.

-GLBA – The Gramm-Leach-Bliley Act (GLBA) removed restrictions prevented any one financial institution from operating as any combination of an investment bank, commercial bank, or insurance company.
+GLBA – The Gramm-Leach-Bliley Act (GLBA) removed restrictions that prevented any one financial institution from operating as any combination of an investment bank, commercial bank, or insurance company.
 It is also known as the Financial Services Modernization Act of 1999.

 FINRA – FINRA regulates trading in equities, corporate bonds, securities futures, and options.
 All firms dealing in securities that are not regulated by another SRO, such as by the Municipal Securities Rulemaking Board (MSRB), are required to be member firms of the FINRA.
 As part of its regulatory authority FINRA periodically conducts regulatory exams of its regulated institutions.